-10.3 Suspension members :
+10.3 Suspension members:

-- 10.3.1 With the exception of minimal local changes of section for the passage or attachment of hydraulic brake lines, electrical wiring, wheel tethers, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - intersect the straight line between the inner and outer attachment points : - have a major axis no greater than 100mm; - have a nominal aspect ratio no greater than 3.5:1; - be symmetrical about its major axis.
+- 10.3.1 With the exception of minimal local changes of section for the passage of hydraulic brake lines, electrical wiring and wheel tethers or the attachment of flexures, rod ends and spherical bearings, the cross-sections of each member of every suspension component, when taken normal to a straight line between the inner and outer attachment points, must: - Intersect the straight line between the inner and outer attachment points. - Have a major axis no greater than 100mm. - Have an aspect ratio no greater than 3.5:1. - Be nominally symmetrical about its major axis.